simryang/rpi5-w5500/README.md

 An alignment error in the receive buffer was encountered, which required the following modification.
 The root cause of this issue is still under investigation:
 ![{E619D12E-7BDE-45CD-820C-AAEC33EBCD86}](https://github.com/user-attachments/assets/84d8f324-7106-489b-9454-61c93993616c)

+Regarding the SPI DMA Buffer, the modified parts are as follows.([w5100.c](drivers/net/ethernet/wiznet/w5100.c))

 ```c
 ..................................
 struct w5100_priv {